shoober420/windows11-scripts/README.md

 NOTE:
 If at any point during the process you get stuck at "Just a moment..." screen before login, press CTRL+ALT+DEL to force login screen to show

-Files marked with an asterisk (*) run only once on fresh install

 # Instructions

 Update BIOS